ManixI/ludumDare54/issues.md

 many objects like spikes, etc will need to be 1x2 at that size spikes and platforms handled as background tiles, powerups and other enemies handled as sprites

-camera should fix on player location, with player having a fixed speed rather then player following camera, need to modify how missiles work of go this path only check collision for enemies if they are on screen
+~~camera should fix on player location, with player having a fixed speed rather then player following camera, need to modify how missiles work of go this path only check collision for enemies if they are on screen~~ This feels weird, do the other thing, fixing player position between 1/2 and 1/5 of screen.
+Arrow controls should do very little

 player now clips though corner of platforms when falling down instead of bonking, updated platform sprite needs to reflect this